CloudI/CloudI/README.markdown

 * recv_async
 * return, forward

-External communication that needs to scale (beyond 10K requests/sec) can use an internal CloudI service (implemented in Erlang) which may do processing for one or more external CloudI services (implemented C++/C, Java, Python, and/or Ruby)
+External communication that needs to scale (beyond 10,000 connections) can use an internal CloudI service (implemented in Erlang) which may do processing for one or more external CloudI services (implemented C++/C, Java, Python, and/or Ruby)